 All of this research confirms and extends the benefits claimed by beauty therapies that employ red light for collagen production and wrinkle reduction.
 The indication is that getting more red light on the skin would be beneficial for all of us, especially those of us who spend too much time indoors!

-Coming soon: even more reasons to love red light!
+Coming up: even more reasons to love red light!